cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

   prominent warning.
 This brings better awareness than release notes.

 - Mark a stack as locked -> prevent using the stack for new apps (existing apps CAN still use the stack and CAN deploy updates).
-Likely already prevents blue-green deploy scenarios where a rolling update is programmed client side by creating new CF Applications.
-However all apps SHOULD continue to run.
+This already prevents blue-green deploy scenarios where a rolling update is programmed client side by creating new CF Applications.
+  However all existing apps using a locked stack SHOULD continue to run.

-- Mark a stack as disabled -> prevent using the stack for any app staging (existing apps continue to run but you can't update them anymore)
+- Mark a stack as disabled -> prevent using the stack for any app staging.
+Existing apps continue to run but you can't update them anymore.
+Restarting and scaling of existing apps using the disabled stack is still possible.

 This requires the stack table to be extended by additional information regarding a stacks state as well as the endpoints to manage/list stacks